JoryHogeveen/view-admin-as/readme.txt

 *	Improvement: Better version compare
 *	Improvement: Better code standards and data validation
 *	Compatibility: Backwards compatibility until WP 3.5+ (3.8+ is highly recommended, 4.0+ is best!)
-*	Security: Better data validation and usage of a nonce (allthough in this case I don't think it made any difference for actual security, it's still good to implement proper security!)
+*	Security: Better data validation and usage of a nonce (although in this case I don't think it made any difference for actual security, it's still good to implement proper security!)
 *	i18n: All translations are now managed with translate.wordpress.org
 *	Screenshots updated